techiescamp/kubernetes-projects/observability/helm-chart/README.md

 ### Deploy Database

-Modify the values.yaml file with your configuration and run the following command.
-Especially secret username and password

 ```bash
 helm install pomodoro-db db-pomodoro-app -n db-pomodoro --create-namespace
 ```

 ### Deploy Report Backend

-Modify the values.yaml file with your configuration and run the following command.
-Especially the mongourl under configmap template file data.
-If you change username and password in database, change it here as well.

 ```bash
 helm install pomodoro-report-backend be-report-service -n be-pomodoro --create-namespace